Dracaena Janet Craig Plant Care [GUIDE]

 Dracaena Janet Craig and Dracaena Warneckii have almost two root systems.
 The main root and the finer secondary roots.

-If you want to maintain a good strong plant make sure the fine secondary roots are healthy.
-If the secondary roots experience problems, the plant quality will go downhill quickly.
+If you want to maintain a good strong plant, make sure the fine secondary roots are healthy.
+If the secondary roots experience problems, the tropical plant quality will go downhill quickly.

 Pruning and Grooming

-The leaves over time will collect dust, using a feather duster regularly will help keep foliage clean.
-Trim brown tips and edge of leaves to a natural contour with scissors.
+If you want, you can propagate the stem cuttings for more plants.
+The leaves, over time, will collect dust, and using a feather duster regularly will help keep foliage clean.
+Trim the brown tips and edges of the leaves to a natural contour with scissors.

 Fertilizing Dracaena Janet

-Most Dracaenas grown commercially are fluoride sensitive, Dracaena Janet Craig is are no exception.
+Most Dracaenas grown commercially are fluoride-sensitive, and Dracaena Janet Craig is no exception.

-The use of fertilizers indoors generally increase the possibility of damage from salts.
+The use of fertilizers indoors generally increases the possibility of damage from salts.
 Fertilizers leave salts behind in the soil.

-Roots pick up the salts moving them to the leaves.
-These “salts” accumulate in the leaf tips, and over time the salt levels become too high, burning the leaf tissues and leaf tips turn brown.
+Roots pick up the salts, moving them to the leaves.
+These “salts” accumulate in the leaf tips, and over time the salt levels become too high, burning the leaf tissues and causing leaf tips to turn brown.

 Growers use special fertilizers to grow Dracaenas.
 I would recommend you DO NOT fertilize your Dracaenas unless you use the correct plant food and understand the plant completely.